cacheflowe/haxademic/guides/windows-setup-scripted.md

 ## Let's go

+- Set up machine with [no Microsoft account](https://github.com/cacheflowe/haxademic/blob/master/guides/windows-setup.md?plain=1#L5-L12)
+  - Hit `Shift + F10` to launch a cmd prompt when you reach the wifi screen
+    * Run this command: `OOBE\BYPASSNRO`
+    - When it restarts, you'll have a new button "I don't have internet" - click that
-- Set up machine with [no Microsoft account](https://github.com/cacheflowe/haxademic/blob/master/guides/windows-setup.md?plain=1#L5-L12) and run all Windows updates when you first log in
+- Run all Windows updates when you first log in and connect to wifi
 - Now we can run our app installation scripts and manually (un)install other apps
   - Download **apps install/uninstall [script](../scripts/windows-setup/windows-apps-install.ps1).** This will install the Chocolatey package manager with a bunch of boilerplate apps & drivers, and uninstall bloatware.
     - Open Powershell ***as Administrator***
     - cd to the script that you downloaded (`cd $HOME\Downloads`) and run: `.\windows-apps-install.ps1`
         - If permissions don't allow, run it like this:
         - `powershell.exe -executionpolicy unrestricted .\windows-apps-install.ps1`
-    - Uninstall 2 McAfee apps manually
-    - Uninstall Geforce Experience - ***can this be part of the windows uninstall .ps1***?
   - Unzip and run Wub.exe from Downloads - turn off updates.
 We'll manually update Windows once in a while when we log in
   - Run Realsense installer from Downloads with default settings
+  - Uninstall unnecessary apps:
+    - (WIN + "Add or Remove Programs")
+    - `Control Panel\Programs\Programs and Features`
 - Set global windows settings with [**this script**](../scripts/windows-setup/set-windows-settings.ps1).
     - `powershell.exe -executionpolicy unrestricted .\set-windows-settings.ps1`
     - Restart the machine!